 Many thanks to Ayako Egawa for sharing this wonderful custom with us and for the pictures!

-This artilce was posted on Friday, October 1st, 2010 at 1:34 pm and is filed under Birth Customs, Countries & Cultures, Customs and Traditions, Gift Giving, Gift Giving in Japan, Japan, Japanese, Languages, Mama Lisa, Mizuhiki Knots, Wedding Gifts, Weddings, YouTube.
+This article was posted on Friday, October 1st, 2010 at 1:34 pm and is filed under Birth Customs, Countries & Cultures, Customs and Traditions, Gift Giving, Gift Giving in Japan, Japan, Japanese, Languages, Mama Lisa, Mizuhiki Knots, Wedding Gifts, Weddings, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.